 3 ways to create a 100% private WordPress site

 If your entire site contains highly sensitive information, for example, personal journals, making all of it private is a must.
-In this way, there is zero public access to your content and you get to specifically choose who can access it.
+In this way, there is zero public access to your site content and you get to specifically choose who can access it.
 WordPress doesn’t enable you to do this by default, but there are methods you can explore.

 1. Password Protected plugin